 At 2 hours post-dosing, there was a statistically significant greater percentage of patients treated with ZOMIG-ZMT 2.5 mg with a headache response (reduction in headache severity from moderate or severe pain to mild or no headache) compared to patients treated with placebo (63% vs. 22%).
 The estimated probability of achieving an initial headache response by 2 hours following treatment with ZOMIG-ZMT orally disintegrating tablets is depicted in Figure 3.

-Headache Response (Reduction in Headache Severity from Moderate or Severe Pain
+Response (Reduction in Headache Severity from Moderate or Severe Pain to Mild or

 *In this Kaplan-Meier plotpatients taking additional treatment or not achieving headache response prior to 2 hours were censored at 2 hours.